Nundah Cemetery: Description

 The cemetery reserve is located on a small, elliptical ridge above Kedron Brook at Nundah, adjacent to Albert Bishop Park.
 The entrance has a westerly aspect to Hedley Avenue.

 Native trees have been planted recently around the perimeter, but the cemetery itself is exposed and the land subject to erosion.
 Many of the pathways have been concreted to prevent further deterioration.

 The cemetery is crowded, with little order to the layout of graves, and no denominational segregation.

 It contains a variety of headstone and decorative memorial monument types, from high Victorian to modern stela.
 An ongoing restoration programme has resulted in many of these being refurbished or replaced, and a number of plaques have been erected on graves of particular historical note.

 Toward the front of the reserve, and amidst the gravesites, is an hexagonal rotunda.
 Constructed of timber posts with arched batten infilling to each facet, the structure is capped by a steeply pitched asbestos tile roof, with terracotta ridging and centre finial.
 The rotunda was renovated in the 1980s.

 The cemetery furnishes a unique record of the families who developed Nundah and surrounding districts from 1838.
 Included amongst the graves are those of many of the early German missionaries and their families, and that of Sir James Dickson (Queensland Premier from 1898 1899).

 Heritage listing

-Nundah Cemetery was listed on the Queensland Heritage Register on 21 October 1992 having satisfied the following criteria.
+Nundah Cemetery was listed on the Queensland Heritage Register on 21 October 1992.

-The place is important in demonstrating the evolution or pattern of Queensland's history.

-Queensland's oldest surviving cemetery and the first to be associated with free settlement in the colony.

-The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

-A unique source of historical information.

-The place is important because of its aesthetic significance.